mfkiwl/IonoMoni/README.md

-# IonoMoni: Ionospheric monitoring based on dual-frequency data from single GNSS station
+# IonoMoni: Ionospheric monitoring based on dual-frequency data from single GNSS station by Henan University

 ## Overview